Runtime Authorization Layer

 Industry-Standard LLM Vulnerability Taxonomy

-The three highest-priority risks — Prompt Injection (#1), Sensitive Data Disclosure (#2), and Excessive Agency (#6) — all require inline enforcement at the agent-tool boundary.
-That is the proxy layer.
+The three highest-priority risks — Prompt Injection (#1), Sensitive Data Disclosure (#2), and Excessive Agency (#6) — all require inline enforcement at the agent–tool boundary.
 Behavry addresses all three directly.

 View OWASP LLM Top 10 ↗